KSU-IEEE/behaviors/update-notes.md

     - the height that the arm sits on the bot from the ground
 - /arm/baseLength
     - the length of the bottom joint of the arm
+- /arm/sensorDist
+    - the radius of the sensor on the arm
 - starting_x
     - the start position
 - starting_y
     - the start position

-## end:
-- it's perfoect
+- distanceTolerance

-## ground_search:
-- Yeah just clean this up, need to consider initial search conditions
+    - the tolerance for checking the distances on the arm sensor
-- update safe locations
+- botWidth
-- using arm for search?
+    - the width of thebot

 ## init:
-- yeah this one is fine as well
+- TBD

 ## reach_search:
 - need to update everything with the arm